RugwiroJohnson/auto-irrigation-arduino/README.md

   - Pump ON: 2 hours
   - Pump OFF: 1 minute

-The project uses `millis()` to track time internally and switches cycles based on elapsed time from power-up.
-A manual offset simulates starting at **7:00 AM**, even if powered on at a different time.
+The project uses `millis()` to track time internally and automatically switches cycles based on elapsed time from startup. **Just power the Arduino at exactly 7:00 AM**, and the logic will take care of the rest.

 ## Hardware Used

 - Arduino Uno
-- 1-channel Relay module
+- 1-channel Relay Module
-- Water pump (any low-voltage submersible pump)
+- Submersible water pump (low-voltage)
 - Jumper wires
-- External power supply (for the pump and arduino when it is not connected to the computer)
+- External power supply (for Arduino and pump)

 ## Key Features

-- Fully **automatic timing control** without delay()
+- Fully **automatic irrigation control**
-- Day/night cycle detection using internal time tracking
+- No use of `delay()` — non-blocking logic with `millis()`
+- **Day/night cycle simulation** without RTC or external timer
-- Safe relay control (NO wiring: LOW = OFF, HIGH = ON)
+- Safe relay control (Normally Open wiring: LOW = OFF, HIGH = ON)
-- Serial monitoring output for debugging
+- Serial output for real-time monitoring

-## What I Learned
-- How to simulate real-world time with `millis()`
-- Relay control logic and safety considerations
-- Implementing automated irrigation using code only

 ## How to Use

-1. Connect the relay to pin 7
+1. Connect the relay to pin **7**
-2. Wire the relay to your pump using the **Normally Open (NO)** configuration
+2. Wire the relay to the pump using the **Normally Open (NO)** configuration
-3. Upload the code to the Arduino
+3. Upload the code to your Arduino
-4. Power it on at **7:18 PM** (or adjust the offset in `systemStartMillis`)
+4. Power on the Arduino at **exactly 7:00 AM**
-5. Monitor the Serial Monitor (optional) to see the ON/OFF cycle in real time
+5. Monitor the Serial Monitor (optional) for ON/OFF logs

 ## Files Included

 - `auto_irrigation_hydroponics.ino`: Main Arduino sketch

+## What I Learned

+- Simulating time-based logic using `millis()`
+- Safe relay control principles
+- Creating an automated irrigation system without delays or RTCs

 ## Future Improvements

-- Add RTC module (e.g., DS3231) for accurate real-time switching
+- Add an **RTC module** for more robust real-time tracking
+- Add soil moisture or temperature sensors for smart irrigation
+- Create a web dashboard or SMS alert system